Understanding Foresry Disc Mulchers

 Mulchers are mounted on a variety of chasses including skid steers, excavators, farm tractors, four-wheel drive loaders, and dozers.
 They may also be purpose-built machines based on any one of those machine forms.

-Mulchers come in two basic forms, vertical shaft, and horizontal shaft.
+Forestry mulchers come in two basic form types, vertical shaft, and horizontal shaft.
 A horizontal shaft mulcher is basically a chipping drum or disc mounted on a carrier.
 The drum is continuously spinning as the machine moves through the material.
 Some mulchers have push bars to push the severed trees away from the machine, but other than that there is no control over the direction of fall.

 Mulchers mounted on skid steers, tractors, four-wheel drive loaders, and dozers are pushed through the stand.
 As they sever the stems, the stems fall in front of the machine and are shredded as the machine drives over them.